 Italy Souvenirs for Fashion Lovers

 Italy is famous for its fashion designers and you will find something for every budget.
-So if you don’t feel like forking out good cash, don’t worry, there are plenty of nice boutiques selling beautiful pieces of clothes, trousers, dresses, skirts, jumpers, shirts and blouses.
+So if you don’t feel like forking out good cash, don’t worry, there are plenty of nice boutiques selling beautiful pieces of clothes, trousers, dresses, skirts, jumpers, shirts, and blouses.
 I usually like to shop in private boutiques and some of the brands I like to check out are Nero Giardini, sometimes Sandro Ferrone (not too expensive) and Nara Camicie for blouses.

-If you wish to see the stores of the big designers, in cities like Rome and Milan you will find the exclusive shopping streets, such as Via dei Condotti in Rome, and many big names are there including Valentino, Dolce & Gabbana, Bulgari, Gucci, Prada and more.
+If you wish to see the stores of the big designers, in cities like Rome and Milan you will find exclusive shopping streets, such as Via dei Condotti in Rome, and many big names are there including Valentino, Dolce & Gabbana, Bulgari, Gucci, Prada and more.

 As for clothes, some of the best things to buy in Italy if you like to stay updated with the latest fashion trends are shoes.
 Most giants of the fashion show have also shoes in their stores, but again, if you don’t want to spend big bucks, some affordable names for great shoes are Nero Giardini, Igi&Co, and Geox.
 There are also the shops of artisan shoemakers selling their own creations and some are very beautiful, mostly made in leather.

 Being so strong in fashion, Italy couldn’t lack in beautiful jewelry.
-Whether you go for a bracelet, a pair of earrings or a necklace, this is one of the best gifts from Italy, lightweight and easy to pack!
+Whether you go for a bracelet, a pair of earrings, or a necklace, this is one of the best gifts from Italy, lightweight and easy to pack!

-Across the country you can find national brands like Bulgari and Morellato, but if you go local, many regions have their own precious handicrafts, like the gorgeous Sardinian filigree made even more precious by pieces of Mediterranean coral from Alghero and black obsidian volcanic stone.
+Across the country, you can find national brands like Bulgari and Morellato, but if you go local, many regions have their own precious handicrafts, like the gorgeous Sardinian filigree made even more precious by pieces of Mediterranean coral from Alghero and black obsidian volcanic stone.

 Bags and Purses

-Accessories can make or break your outfit, and in Italy we know this very well.
+Accessories can make or break your outfit, and in Italy, we know this very well.
 Even though the trend of shoes and bags of the same color is not a thing anymore, both accessories are of utmost importance.

 Some of my favorite brands that are not too expensive for bags and wallets are Coccinelle and Furla, a bit pricier, and Carpisa for something cheaper and casual.
 If you don’t mind spending, check out Armani, Fendi and Gucci.

 Florence is famous for its leather goods and you will find plenty of them on display across the city center.
-Bags, jackets, wallets, shoes, you can find just about everything and all easy to pack and carry.
+Bags, jackets, wallets, shoes, you can find just about everything and all are easy to pack and carry.